-As of December 31, 2017 and 2016, the Company did not have any financial assets or liabilities measured at fair value on a recurring basis.
+As of December 31, 2018 and 2017, the Company did not have any financial assets or liabilities measured at fair value on a recurring basis.

-The carrying values of cash equivalents, restricted cash, accounts receivable, accounts payable and accrued liabilities and short-term bank loans and the current portion of long-term debt approximate their fair value because of their short-term nature.
-The fair values of long-term bank loans and other debt are estimated based on the discounted value of future contractual cash flows which approximates their carrying value due to the fact they are predominately stated at variable rates based on the People's Bank of China.
-Fair value of the long-term bank loans and other debt are determined based on level 2 inputs.
+The carrying values of cash equivalents, restricted cash, short-term investment, accounts receivable, accounts payable and accrued liabilities and short-term bank loans and the current portion of long-term debt approximate their fair value because of their short-term nature.
+Fair value of the long-term bank loans are determined based on level 2 inputs, and the carrying amounts of long-term bank loans approximate fair value as the related interest rates approximate rates currently offered by financial institution for similar debt instruments.

 The Company measures property, plant and equipment at fair value on a non-recurring basis only if an impairment charge were to be recognized.
-There were no non-recurring fair value measurements for the years ended December 31, 2017 and 2016.
+There were no non-recurring fair value measurements for the years ended December 31, 2018 and 2017.

-(x) Concentration of Risks
+(y) Concentration of Risks